hyunjimoon/SBC/README.md

 SBC provides tools to easily validate and offer corrections on prior, likelihood, and computation algorithms based on the self-recovering property of Bayesian models.
 This package contains tools such as SBC rank histograms, ECDF plots, and their summary statistics which can be used to assess computational faithfulness.
 Please refer to the included vignette for detailed usage.

 ## Varieties of calibrations: scope of this package
-Calibration is a model development bootstrap and its method and target varies.
+Calibration (i.e. reliability) is not a sufficient condition for a good forecast but a minimal property that any forecast should satisfy (FV1998).
+It serves as a bootstrap for model development and its method and target varies.
 Target is chosen as modeler's quantity of interest and directly affects the calibrated result as reward in reinforcement learning.
 Method depends on how much you marginalized or conditioned the full joint space to test coverage.
 Scope of this package is checked below.

 ## Target
 - [x] a.
 Prediction, p(y.new): Predictive checks which compares the distribution of replicated y and real y.